 Professor Karl Blanchet is the Director of the Geneva Centre of Humanitarian Studies, and Professor in Humanitarian Public Health at the Faculty of Medicine, University of Geneva.

-Professor Blanchet has been working in health systems research at the London School of Hygiene and Tropical Medicine since 2010 and was the co-founder and co-Director of the Health in Humanitarian Crises Centre.
-He has a management and public health background and brings extensive experience in humanitarian contexts as a former relief worker and a researcher.
+Before joining University of Geneva, Professor Blanchet worked in health systems research at the London School of Hygiene and Tropical Medicine since 2010 and was the co-founder and co-Director of the Health in Humanitarian Crises Centre.

-Professor Blanchet’s research focuses on resilience and health systems issues in global health, specifically in post-conflict and conflict-affected countries.
+Professor Blanchet’s research focuses on system resilience and health systems issues in global health, specifically in post-conflict and conflict-affected countries.
 He has developed innovative research approaches based on complexity science and system thinking, and is currently focusing on Women, adolescent and Child Health in humanitarian settings.
 Karl is also developing a priority package of essential health services for countries such as Afghanistan and more generally for humanitarian crises.
+Karl Blanchet was one of the coPI of the Lancet Series on Women’s and Children’s Health in Conflict Settings.

-Professor Blanchet is also the Academic Director of InZone, an academic project working in refugee camps.
+Professor Blanchet is also the Academic Director of InZone, a University of Geneva academic project offering university courses for refugee populations.

 In early 2021 Prof. Blanchet has been nominated to represent the University of Geneva in the Steering Committee of the Geneva Hub for Education in Emergencies, a new initiative of the Swiss Government.